Mexican Coffee: Affordable, Quality and Certifiably Organic

 At PurelyCoffeeBeans, I’ve answered lots of questions over the years.
 You’ll find the questions and their answers scattered throughout the site!

 I’m always open to more questions, if you’re frustrated or curious, why don’t you drop me a line!
 This week we welcome!

-Where can I buy Mexican coffee?
-It's a particular kind of coffee!
+I’m looking for a particular kind of coffee!

 by Shawn from Visiting Jaurez.

 “I recently took a quick trip to Jáurez Mexico and had the best coffee, in a hospital cafeteria of all places, but forgot to ask what brand of coffee they were using.
 What is the most popular/common coffee used around this area of Mexico?”